rafi-gemhar33/rails-notes/ruby/11_regular_expressions.md

 ## Building a pattern in a regular expression 355

-- Literal characters, meaning “match this character”
+- Literal characters, meaning "match this character"
-- The dot wildcard character (.), meaning “match any character” (except \n, the newline character)
+- The dot wildcard character (.), meaning "match any character" (except \n, the newline character)
-- Character classes, meaning “match one of these characters”
+- Character classes, meaning "match one of these characters"

 ### Literal characters in patterns
 - matches itself